 It's remarkable that Rodriguez even warrants discussion considering he missed the entire 2014 season while serving the longest penalty in baseball history related to performance-enhancing drugs.
 But the three-time AL MVP is having quite a comeback season.

 Rodriguez is batting .284 with 16 homers and 47 RBIs while helping the New York Yankees to first place in the AL East.
 Rodriguez, who turns 40 this month, hasn't played a full season since 2007 because of the suspension, two hip operations and various other injuries.
 He's a 14-time All-Star, having last made it in 2011.

 Seattle's Nelson Cruz (.304, 21 homers, 50 RBIs) won the fan voting for DH.
 He was suspended for the final 50 games of the 2013 season for violating baseball's drug agreement.
 Kansas City's Kendrys Morales (.279 10, 52), Toronto's Edwin Encarnacion (.233, 17, 50) and Detroit's Victor Martinez (.249.
 2, 26) also finished ahead of Rodriguez in fan voting.
 A-Rod tallied 2,362,347 votes.

 Another elected starter, St. Louis Cardinals shortstop Jhonny Peralta, also served a drug suspension.
 He was banned 50 games in 2013 following MLB's investigation of the Biogenesis of America clinic.

-Here are a few other developments from the last week:
+Here are some other developments from around the majors: